charlestonsoftware/moneypress-ebay/readme.txt

 would populate your site with a listing of products matching those keywords.
 It’s quite likely that there is not a large intersection between delicious cakes and ferocious black bears, but you never know.
 Fortunately you can put any keywords you like into the shortcode, to best suit your website.

+If you are a merchant on eBay then you can enter your seller ID to list only your own products.
+Or you could put it anyone’s seller ID, if you want to list their products.
+If you have entered a seller ID then you do not have to provide any keywords.
+For example, you could just write

+    [ebay_show_items]

+on one of your pages to list everything you are selling on eBay.

 == Installation ==

  * Get the plugin from Cyber Sprocket Labs.